microsoftgraph/microsoft-graph-docs/concepts/delta-query-groups.md

-# Get incremental changes for groups
+---title: "Get incremental changes for groups"description: "Delta query lets you query for additions, deletions, or updates to groups, by way of a series of delta function calls.
+Delta query enables you discover changes to groups"---# Get incremental changes for groups

 [Delta query](./delta-query-overview.md) lets you query for additions, deletions, or updates to groups, by way of a series of [delta](/graph/api/group-delta?view=graph-rest-1.0) function calls.
 Delta query enables you discover changes to groups without having to fetch the entire set of groups from Microsoft Graph and compare changes.